-The AAS in applied mechanical technology is an Associate+Bachelor’s degree program that prepares students to enter and successfully complete a baccalaureate program in the College of Engineering Technology in manufacturing engineering technology or mechanical engineering technology.
-Students strengthen their skills by taking courses taught by NTID faculty.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+The associate in applied science (AAS) in applied mechanical technology is an Associate+Bachelor’s degree program that prepares students to enter and successfully complete a bachelor’s degree program in RIT's College of Engineering Technology.
+The program offers you unparalleled academic support and students strengthen their skills by taking courses taught by NTID faculty.
+This program is available for qualified deaf and hard of hearing students.

 The course provides entering NTID students with opportunities to develop/enhance academic skills, personal awareness, and community involvement in order to maximize their college experience.
 Students have opportunities to explore and navigate the college environment, develop/reinforce academic skills and participate in service learning opportunities.
 Students are encouraged to establish meaningful connections with faculty, staff and peers.
 The course promotes the development of plans for ongoing growth and involvement in class and in the RIT/NTID and/or broader community.
 Students must pass this course to earn an associates degree.